Where and how do I buy tickets?

 Can I get cash out at the festival?

-Sadly no, so make sure you bring enough to keep you going for the event.
+There are no cash machines on site but most of the main bars and food stalls will take cards.
+Just make sure you bring enough cash to keep you going for the event.

 Is there any lock up service for valuables?

 No. We don’t have this facility, so please don’t tempt fate by leaving valuables on show.

 FOOD AND DRINK